-The circumstances that may be considered when determining whether conduct was so severe or pervasive, that it effectively denies a person equal access to the University's education program or activity include, but are not limited to:
+The circumstances that may be considered when determining whether conduct was so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University's education program or activity include, but are not limited to:

-- The frequency of the conduct; - The nature and severity of the conduct; - Whether the conduct was physically threatening; - The effect of the conduct on the victim's mental or emotional state; - Whether the conduct was directed at more than one person; - Whether the conduct arose in the context of other discriminatory conduct; - Whether the conduct was merely a discourteous, rude, or insensitive statement; - Whether the speech or conduct deserves the protection of academic freedom.

-Sexual Assault, Domestic Violence, Dating Violence, and Stalking as those terms are defined below when such conduct occurs in the University's education program or activity.
+- The frequency of the conduct: - The nature and severity of the conduct; - Whether the conduct was physically threatening; - The effect of the conduct on the victim's mental or emotional state; - Whether the conduct was directed at more than one person; - Whether the conduct arose in the context of other discriminatory conduct; - Whether the conduct was merely a discourteous, rude, or insensitive statement; - Whether the speech or conduct deserves the protection of academic freedom. - 3.
+Sexual Assault, Domestic Violence, Dating Violence, and Stalking as those terms are defined below when such conduct occurs (I) in the University's education program or activity and (2) against a person in the United States.